Day-by-Day Itinerary

 Nile Cruise: Sacred Lotus Dahabiya.
 Meals: BB, L, D.

-Next, we visit the most famous archeological site in the world, the Valley of the Kings, where King Tut’s tomb was found.
+After checking out of the hotel today, we visit the most famous archeological site in the world, the Valley of the Kings, where King Tut’s tomb was found.
 There are many tombs here, and excavations are still going on, as well as renovations to tombs that have been uncovered for a long time.
 One never knows which tombs will be open that day, but there will be a variety to choose from.
 The special ticket for the remarkable Tomb of Ramesses V&VI is included in your tour, in addition to 3 other tombs of your choice.
 This is the tomb you may have seen with the spectacular scene of the sky goddess Nut arched across the ceiling (see video below).

 Here on Luxor’s West Bank, we also stop to see the “Colossi of Memnon.”
 They are actually two huge statues of Amenhotep III which stood at the entrance to a temple that no longer stands.
 During our first tours of Egypt, there were fields of grain behind these statues.
 Today it is an active archeological site with new artifacts being discovered on a regular basis.